AgPipeline/deprecated-base-docker-support/base-image/README.md

 * --result: (optional parameter) how to handle the result of processing; one or more comma-separated strings of: all, file, print
 * --metadata: mandatory path to file containing JSON metadata
 * --working_space: path to folder to use as a working space and file store
+* the "file_list" argument contains all additional parameters (which are assumed to be file names but may not be)

 *Pro Tip* - Use the `-h` parameter against the script or docker container to see all the command line options for a transformer.